NotEasyTime/Sunburst/README.md

 - You will need a static libglfw.a in the build/ folder,
   - This can be sourced from GLFW's github relseases page.
   - Sunburst currently uses version 3.4
+  - On windows compile with cmake + visual studio in release mode
 - To compile the engine and tests you'll need clang on macos or msvc on windows
 - nob.c will need to be bootstraped once
 - nob.c once compiled will check if its source code has been modified and will recompile itself if it has